22. WIKIPEDIA, GERALD JOE MORENO, GOOGLE

 22.9 Response (November 2007) to Joe Moreno’s Defamation and Stigma

 In November 2007 appeared Kevin R. D. Shepherd in response to Gerald Joe Moreno.
 This was an answer to the hostile webpage of September 2007, which had failed to achieve due perspective.
 The response linked to numerous Moreno and ex-devotee web sources.
 Moreno was strongly represented.
-The cyberstalker did not directly acknowledge that document, and instead adopted an evasive approach.
-His dismissive webpage at saisathyasai.com merely quoted a passage from my response without identifying the different document found on the Wikipedia Issues webpage at the CI (Citizen Initiative) website.
+The cyberstalker did not directly acknowledge that document, instead adopting an evasive approach.
+His dismissive webpage at saisathyasai.com merely quoted a passage from my response, without identifying the relevant document found on the Wikipedia Issues webpage at the CI (Citizen Initiative) website.
 In that way.
 Moreno ignored nearly all the content of a lengthy internet response, which was evidently too difficult for him to assimilate.
 He did not revise his emphases, nor make any concessions, a fact which is particularly reprehensible in view of the objections made by my lengthy document.

 The evasive tactic of Moreno reflected a pronounced cultist attitude assuming a monopoly of accuracy and propriety.
 The Moreno misbehaviour at saisathyasai.com occurred under the main heading: “Exposing Critic’s Smear Campaigns Against Bhagavan Sri Sathya Sai Baba.”
 This primary Moreno website blacklisted critics of the guru, pouring scorn upon these “Anti-Sai” exponents.